David F Larcker

 At Stanford since 2005.
 Ernst & Young Professor of Accounting, The Wharton School, University of Pennsylvania, 1985-2005; Assistant Professor - Professor, J.L.
 Kellogg Graduate School of Management, Northwestern University, 1978-85.

 - Corporate Governance Matters: A Closer Look at Organizational Choices and Their Consequences: FT Press-Pearson Prentice Hall, 2011

-- David F. Larcker, Gaizka Ormazabal, and Daniel J. Taylor: The Market Reaction to Corporate Governance Regulation: in press, accepted manuscript, available online Journal of Financial Economics, 2011
+- David F. Larcker, Gaizka Ormazabal, and Daniel J. Taylor: The Market Reaction to Corporate Governance Regulation: Journal of Financial Economics, 2011

 - Ittner, C. D., D. F. Larcker, and T. Randall, “Performance Implications of Strategic Performance Measurement in Financial Service: Accounting, Organizations and Society, Vol. 28, Nos.
 7-8 (October/November, 2003), pp. 715-741, 2003